mazgit82/CleaningData/Codebook.md

 * fBodyGyroscopeMagnitude
 * fBodyGyroscopeJerkMagnitude

-Next, each of these variables will be described, taking advantage of the description present in the raw dataset:
+Next, each of these variables will be described, taking advantage of the description present in the raw dataset.
+The units of the variables are:

+* standard gravity units 'g' for any variable with "Accelerometer" in the name
+* radians/second for any variable with "Gyroscope" in the name

 The features selected for this database come from the Accelerator and Gyroscope 3-axial raw signals tAccelerator-XYZ and tGyroscope-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the Acceleratoreleration signal was then separated into body and gravity Acceleratoreleration signals (tBodyAccelerator-XYZ and tGravityAccelerator-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.